-The Company is exposed to currency risk through its foreign denominated (New Zealand dollar) related party payable.
+The Company is exposed to currency risk through its foreign denominated (New Zealand dollar) related party payable which was settled in full during the year.
 As the currency in which the Company presents its financial statements is the FJ Dollar, the Company's financial statements are affected by movements in the exchange rates between this currency and the NZ Dollar.
 The Company does not hedge its exposure to foreign exchange movements.